vcali02/vcali02/README.md

 Hi there, I'm Val!
 I'm a Board Certified Behavior Analyst turned Software Developer!

 ### 👩🏽‍🏫 Professional Background
 With over four years of experience in behavior analytics, I leveraged my passion for understanding behavior and utilizing data insights to find creative solutions to influence people to work effectively and adapt to change.
-This role taught me the importance of attention to detial, a growth mindset, and the power of building interpersonal relationships.
+This role taught me the importance of attention to detail, a growth mindset, and the power of building interpersonal relationships.

 ### 🚀 Transition to Software Engineering
 Motivated by a desire for limitless growth, I made the decision to jump into software development.
 I am elbow deep in programming languages and frameworks that are staples in big name companies like: